IntelPython/numba-dpex/docs/user_guides/debugging/debugging_environment.rst

 Activate debugger and compiler
 ------------------------------

-First you need to activate the debugger that you will be using and dpcpp compiler for numba-dppy:
+Activate the gdb debugger and compiler for numba-dppy:

 .. code-block:: bash